Johnson drops plans to outlaw LGBT conversion therapy

 A Government spokesman said ministers would look at ‘other non-legislative measures’ to stop the practice.

-Boris Johnson has dramatically dropped plans for the Government to ban so-called LGBT conversion therapy, it has been confimred.
+Boris Johnson has dramatically dropped plans for the Government to ban so-called LGBT conversion therapy, it has been confirmed.

 A leaked Downing Street briefing paper seen by ITV News said “the PM has agreed we should not move forward with legislation” to outlaw the practice.